SwissDataScienceCenter/renku/docs/reference/templates.rst

 The ``.renku`` directory includes a ``renku.ini`` file which contains project-level configuration for renku, stored using the `INI format <https://en.wikipedia.org/wiki/INI_file>`_.
-It can be used to :ref:`store project setting <renku_project_config>` as the threshold for LFS files, or session specific settings (see next section).
+It can be used to :ref:`store project setting <renku_project_config>` such as the threshold for LFS files, or session specific settings (see next section).

 Sessions
 ^^^^^^^^